LuciaHrovatin/AML-3D_object_classification/README.md

 ```

 ## Usage

-### Upload the zip-folder
-This project employs only a dataset.
+The project can be run starting from different datasets stored in zipped folders.

+### Option 1: "lego_dataset.zip"
+Download the [lego_dataset.zip](https://drive.google.com/file/d/1fohALgsFKM8VXY1pxoBkeANy_f52IdtL/view?usp=sharing) and save it in the project directory.
+Uncomment the lines specified in the `main.py` file.

+### Option 2: "images_final.zip"
+Download the cleaned dataset from [images_final.zip](https://drive.google.com/file/d/10B4uLcfnGG-srzVUV8F2Lq3v_a9kPoz1/view?usp=sharing) and save it in the project directory.
+Uncomment the lines specified in the `main.py` file.

 ### Run the script
-After the virtual environment and the zip folder set up, a last step must be manually performed.
+After the virtual environment and the zip folder set up (either option 1 or 2), a last step must be performed.
 To start the entire architecture, type in the command line (with the activated virtual environment):

 - in Unix systems:
     ```